-Many people on a low carb diet may be wondering “Are Quest chips keto?”9
+Many people following a low carb diet might question whether Quest chips are suitable for a keto regimen.1

 To answer this question, the information below details whether there are low vs high carbs in Quest chips along with their other nutrition facts and ingredients.
 In addition valuable dietary information, recipes, keto chip alternatives, and a keto approved tortilla chip tip where quest chips can replace tortilla chips too!